danfinlay/eip712-codegen/README.md

 ```
 As a module, we are exporting typescript definition files, which can help you get your types right in case [the example type file](./sampleTypes.js) isn't enough.

+### As a CLI tool:

-This module is very simple, it's a CLI tool, and you point it at a typeDef file (defined as a CommonJS module, [as seen in sampleTypes.js](./sampleTypes.js)), and it then prints out some solidity to the console.
+You point it at a typeDef file (defined as a CommonJS module, [as seen in sampleTypes.js](./sampleTypes.js)), and it then prints out some solidity to the console.
 You can then pipe it into a file.

 Examples: